An Objective Improvement Approach to Solving Discounted Payoff Games: Preliminaries

-holds for all $v\in V$, and neither the value, nor the optimal strategy for which it is taken, changes when we allow more powerful classes of strategies that allow for using memory and/or randomisation for one or both players.
+holds for all $v\in V$, and neither the strategy, nor the value computed from the strategy, changes when we allow more powerful classes of strategies that allow for using memory and/or randomisation for one or both players.